artefactual-labs/enduro/website/content/en/docs/user-manual/configuration.md

 Main configuration attributes that do not belong to a specific section.

+#### `verbosity` (Int)

+Chattiness of log operations. `0` is the default and best for production.

+E.g.: `0`

 #### `debug` (Bool)

-When enabled, the application logger will be configured with increased verbosity and a colored formatter.
+When enabled, the application logger will be configured with a human-readable format and a colored log record formatter.

 E.g.: `false`